nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 When dm+d data is imported into a relational database, concepts marked as INVALID or VMP concepts flagged as "not actual products available" may be excluded from the import.

 ## Translation Process Detail

-Refer to the Overview page for the high level description of the translation process.

 ### Step 1 - Get child VMPs of the VTM